Journaling methods and techniques, with tips to get started and stay driven, plus inspiration to help you commit to a regular journaling practice.

 What is Proprioceptive Writing?

-In Proprioceptive journaling, you set a 25 minute time limit, listening to your thoughts and committing them to (unlined) paper.
+In Proprioceptive journaling, you set a 25 minute time limit, paying attention to different thoughts and committing them to (unlined) paper.
 Each session is referred to as a Write.
 As you pay attention to a thought and write it down, there’s a specific question you should keep coming back to:

 ‘What do I mean by…?’